 The Lone Medievalist is a project designed to bring scholars together who are the only medievalist scholars within their campus or larger community.
 This community will create a way for scholars to connect with peers and help keep skills such as language fluency, translation, and research sharp, as well as answer questions that medievalist scholars may have.

-Note: “Lone Medievalist” has a broad definition, which may include but is not limited to: faculty who are the only medievalist in their departments or on their campuses; faculty at branch campuses; contingent or marginalized faculty; graduate students; alt-ac; independent scholars, etc.
+Note: “Lone Medievalist” has a broad definition, which may include but is not limited to: faculty who are the only medievalist in their departments or on their campuses; adjuncts, contingent, or marginalized faculty; non-tenure-track faculty; faculty at branch campuses; graduate students; alt-ac; independent scholars, etc.

 How to Participate

 You can participate in the Lone Medievalist in any way you like!
 Here are a few options:

 - Want to join in discussion with other Lone Medievalists on Humanities Commons?
 Have a resource you want to ask about or share?
 Go here.

 - More of a Facebook discussion person?
 Go to the Facebook Connections group.

 - Twitter?
 We have that too.

 - Conference opportunities?
 Check here.